Softeeng/Medication-Reminder/README.md

 # 💊 Medication Reminder App

 A simple desktop application built with **Python** and **Tkinter** that allows you to schedule, track, and get notified about your medications.
+This project is part of a **healthcare IT learning roadmap**, this is project #2 which focuses on building real-world skills in software development and applications.

 ---